 Lights are an essential part of every scene.
 While meshes and textures define the shape and look of a scene, lights define the color and mood of your 3D environment.
 You’ll likely work with more than one light in each scene.
 Making them work together requires a little practice but the results can be quite amazing.

 Lights can be added to your scene from themenu.
+You will choose the light format that you want from the sub-menu that appears.
 Once a light has been added, you can manipulate it like any other GameObject.
 Additionally, you can add a Light Component to any selected GameObject by using .

 There are many different options within the Light Component in the Inspector.